-The Hawker Horsley was a single engine biplane bomber designed in the 1920s and was the last all-wooden design to be built by Hawker Aircraft.
+The Hawker Horsley was a single engine biplane bomber designed in the 1920s and was the last all-wooden design to be built by H.G.
+Hawker Engineering Company.

-In August 1923, the Air Ministry issued Specification 26/23, calling for a single-engine landplane day bomber to replace the RAF’s Fairey Fawns.
-Hawker accordingly submitted their proposal for a two-bay, staggered biplane of unequal span and of equal chord, with the lower wing being of narrow chord.
+In August 1923, the Air Ministry issued Specification 26/23, calling for a single-engine landplane and day bomber to replace the RAF’s Fairey Fawns.
+H.G.
+Hawker Engineering accordingly submitted their proposal for a two-bay, staggered biplane of unequal span and of equal chord, with the lower wing being of narrow chord.

-Initially named Kingston, this was amended to Hawker Horsley shortly after as 'Horsley Towers' was the name of the home of Company Chairman Sir Thomas Sopwith.
+Initially named Kingston, this was amended to Hawker Horsley shortly afterwards as 'Horsley Towers' was the name of the home of Company Chairman, Sir Thomas Sopwith.

 The outer wings of the new bomber were swept and its blunt-nosed front fuselage was of rectangular section, housing a pilot and bomb-aimer/gunner in tandem.
 It also featured adjacent cockpits to the rear of the cut-out trailing edge of the upper wing and unusually it was fitted with dual rear controls.